 This route is part of Sustrans National Cycle Network Route 6.
-We audited this route in October 2016 and this page was updated in February 2017.
+We ride this route regularly and this page was updated in July 2018.

 The Peak Park Anniversary Route was put in to mark the 50th Anniversary of the Peak District National Park in 2001.
 Starting at Sheffield Station, you climb steeply up Howard St before crossing Arundel Gate and entering the City Centre.
 You will pass the Winter Gardens and the Town Hall before crossing Pinstone St and using the bike ramp to get to Barkers Pool, with John Lewis on the left and the City Hall on the right.